RamirezMaribel/sql_challenge/README.md

 In the folder:
 1. png file of the ERD named "QUICKDBD-Module 9 Challenge-employees.png"
 2. sql file that was created for the table schemata named "table_schemata.sql"
+3. sql file that was created for the queries 1-8 in the challenge named "queries.sql"